 But what happened to Radha after Krishna left Mathura??
-When he married 16k women hostages of Narakasura why couldn’t give a honorable place to Radha?
+When he married 16k women hostages of Narakasura why couldn’t he give a honourable place to Radha?
 Shri Krishna had 8 special wives (called AstaNayika in Sankrit literature) why there is no mention of Radha?
 Vyaas did not mention Radha in Mahabharat; was there any special reason for her exclusion?

-When the Gopiya go to Dwarka to meet Krishna, Akroor (krshna’ political adviser and a warrior) convinces them back to mathura.
-He tells them the message krishna has for them.
-This message elaborate in detail about Brahma, Akshar-Satyaa etc etc. To go in detail its actually the same Gita that Krisha tells arjuna in future.
-But this messege is known as AkroorGita in oriental philosophy.
+When the Gopis go to Dwarka to meet Krishna, Akroor (krshna’ political adviser and a warrior) convinces them back to mathura.
+He tells them the message Krishna has for them.
+This message elaborated in detail about Brahma, Akshar-Satyaa etc etc. To go in detail it is actually the same Gita that Krisha tells arjuna in future.
+But this message is known as Akroor-Gita in oriental philosophy.

 There are three stories as what happened to Radha.

 She married Krishna Secretly to Krishna in Vrindavan Forest.
 Though she dint see Krishna later in her life again she remained aunmarried.